rdsuel/Arduino-Class/README.md

 ### Details
 Connect a push button to pin 4 of the Arduino Uno as shown in the schematic.
 Be sure to add a 10K pulldown resistor to the pin 4 side of the button so that the input is not floating (prevents false readings).

-Update the code so that each button press adjusts the blink rate as follows (On time = Blink Rate, Off time = Blink Rate):
++ Update the LED timing to use the calculate elapsed time using the 'millis()' function instead of 'delay()'.

++ Add new code that prints "Press" and "Release" to the serial window each time the button is pressed/released.

++ Finally, modify the LED blink rate each time the button is pressed.
+The blink rates should match the following table, and after the 4th button press should wrap back around to a 500ms blink rate (as in exercise 1).

 Press | Blink Rate (ms)|
 --- | --- | --- |